Gregory-JP/Gregory-JP/README.md

 ### About me 🙂

 My name is Gregory and I'm 20.
 Information Systems student at [Universidade Federal do Rio Grande](https://www.furg.br/en).
-Big fan of technologies and everything that can bring good to the world and people.
-Great defensor of nature 🍂
+Big fan of technologies and everything that can bring good to the world and people. 🌎🍃

 - 🎓 I’m currently studying Information Systems at FURG (3/4)
 - 🌱 I’m currently learning PyTorch, PowerBI and how to improve my data analisys skills.